Sweet and crunchy, this caramel popcorn recipe with honey is an easy-to-make treat.

 Heat a large heavy-bottomed saucepan on medium heat.
 Add in 1 ½ tablespoons olive oil and just a couple of popcorn kernels.
 Cover the saucepan and wait for those kernels to pop.

 Once the kernels have popped, add in around ½ cup of popcorn kernels and cover the pot again, shaking the pot to coat all the kernels in oil.
 Continue cooking the popcorn, shaking the pot regularly to cook the popcorn kernels evenly.
 The saucepan's lid can be lifted slightly to let out some steam.
 Cook until the popping slows right down.

 Remove the lid and tip the popcorn out onto two parchment paper-lined baking trays.

 The honey caramel

-Begin by melting together the sugar, salt, vanilla, and butter in a saucepan and bring it to a boil.
+Begin by melting the sugar, salt, vanilla, and butter in a saucepan and bring it to a boil.
 Boil it until it reaches the 'soft ball' stage of cooking.

 Soft Ball Stage

 This is the stage when the sugar mixture reaches around 240°f / 116°c.
 You can test this with a candy thermometer or by dropping a spoonful of the hot caramel into a glass of cold water.
 When the caramel hits the water, it will form a soft and malleable ball.

 The baking soda